Thursday, April 16, 2020

 HEADLINE SHOOTER.
 RKO Pictures, USA, 1933, b/w, 61 min.
 Directed by Otto Brower.
 Cinematography by Nicolas Musuraca.
 Music by Max Steiner.
 Starring Frances Dee, William Gargan, Ralph Bellamy, Jack La Rue, Betty Furness, Hobart Cavanaugh, June Brewster, Franklin Pangborn, Dorothy Burgess, Robert Benchley and Wallace Ford.

 This overlooked little programmer, based on the novel Muddy Waters by Wallace West, tells the story of a reckless newsreel photographer (William Gargan) and his tenuous relationship with a fellow journalist (Frances Dee).
-Inserted into the mix are stock footage of fires, floods and other exciting natural disasters, such as the Long Beach Earthquake of 1933, into which our intrepid hero stalks with his rather cumbersome camera.
-The primary cinematography in Headline Shooter was done by Nicolas Musuraca, who became noted for lensing several noir classics, including 1947's Out of the Past.
+In the mix are stock footage of fires, floods, and other exciting natural disasters such as the Long Beach Earthquake of 1933, into which our intrepid hero stalks with his rather cumbersome camera.
+The primary cinematography in Headline Shooter was done by Nicolas Musuraca, who became noted for lensing several Noir classics, including 1947's Out of the Past.

 * * * * * * * * * *